 As these examples demonstrate, both how technology can be used for current purposes and what new uses it might facilitate are issues that need thinking through.
 So in the case of messaging applications what are some of their characteristics that might be attractive to criminals and terrorists, and what new forms of terrorist activity might they enable?

-In a new guide produced by CREST we assess some of the key features, and applications, which are attractive to illicit use.
+In the CREST guide Introductory Guide: Messaging Applications, we assess some of the key features, and applications, which are attractive to illicit use.
 Three categories of characteristics are particularly notable:

 - Presence – This relates to the kind of information which tells users when someone was last online, their location and whether they have read messages.
 For example, with Telegram, users can control the timestamps of their messages, disabling them or replacing them with approximate times.

 - Verification – Using an email address or mobile number to validate identities are examples of the kind of processes that may, or may not be strictly enforced by some applications.
 Whether identities are verified or not can influence whether people trust those they communicate with.
 Twitter is a high-profile example of a networking service which supports messaging but which doesn’t require verification.

 - Anonymity – Users may be able to conceal their identities by using pseudonyms or create accounts under different names that are not linked to their real contact details.
 The messaging application Firechat is one example of apps which allow messages to be sent from usernames as opposed to mobile numbers.
 Firechat users are not required to use real names so can send messages anonymously.

 Novel features – like Telegram’s self-destructing messages and Firechat’s Bluetooth connectivity (which circumvents telecom networks altogether) – are of course intended by the manufacturers for benign use, although we need to consider how they might be used for malign purposes, too.